mirzawaqasahmed/f5-big-iq-lab/docs/class1/module2/lab4.rst

 |

 .. note:: The Enforcement Mode is controlled by the Application owner, the Host Name of the application (FQDN) will be configured in the ASM Policy.
-For more information, visit following article https://support.f5.com/csp/article/K67438310
+          For more information, read following article https://support.f5.com/csp/article/K67438310

 .. note:: The BIG-IQ Web Application Security module does not support changes to ASM Blocking Mode when managing BIG-IP devices running 14.1.0.
 The issue is tracked as ID 750683 (BIG-IP).